-There are 19 animal and 11 plant species listed under the ESA as either threatened or endangered species known to occur, or that may occur within the 4 counties that underlie the MTR as reported by the U.S. Fish and Wildlife Service (USFWS) (USFWS, 2021a) and the Texas Parks and Wildlife Department (TWPD, 2021).
-The species with the potential to be impacted by aircraft include seven bird and one mammal federally listed species.
+There are 19 animal and 11 plant species listed under the ESA as either threatened or endangered species known to occur, or that may occur within the 4 counties that underlie the MTR as reported by the USFWS (USFWS, 2021a) and the Texas Parks and Wildlife Department (TWPD, 2021).
+The federally listed species with the potential to be impacted by aircraft include seven birds and one mammal species.
 Appendix C.3 provides additional information on these species.
 No candidate species were identified.
 Additionally, the Texas Parks and Wildlife Department protects state-listed plant and animal species through state environmental conservation administrative codes.
 Listed plant, fish, and invertebrate species were excluded from analysis due to the absence of construction or ground disturbance associated with the Proposed Action.

-Federally listed Threatened species identified within the ROI include red knot (Calidris canutus rufa), piping plover (Charadrius melodus), western yellow-billed cuckoo (Coccyzus americanus), and Mexican spotted owl (Strix occidentalis lucida); listed Endangered species include golden-cheeked warbler (Dendroica chrysoparia), southwestern willow flycatcher (Empidonax traillii extimus), northern aplomado falcon (Falco femoralis septentrionalis), and Mexican long-nosed bat (Leptonycteris nivalis).
+Federally listed threatened species identified within the ROI include red knot (Calidris canutus rufa), piping plover (Charadrius melodus), western yellow-billed cuckoo (Coccyzus americanus), and Mexican spotted owl (Strix occidentalis lucida); listed endangered species include golden-cheeked warbler (Dendroica chrysoparia), southwestern willow flycatcher (Empidonax traillii extimus), northern aplomado falcon (Falco femoralis septentrionalis), and Mexican long-nosed bat (Leptonycteris nivalis).
 Federally protected species include the bald eagle (Haliaeetus leucocephalus) and golden eagle (Aquila chrysaetos).
 A discussion of the potential for occurrence and preferred habitat for each species is presented in Appendix C.3.